-Pre-efficient costs in our plan are based on 'current rates' we do not believe additional scope is needed to deliver the outputs in the plan.
-We have used 2016/17 unit rates to develop our opex expenditure forecasts and CP5 exit rates for support, operations and maintenance expenditure forecasts.
-We have no capital request within our submission, normal technology improvements are held with RS plan.
+Pre-efficient costs in our plan are based on 'current rates' but include any additional scope needed to deliver the outputs in the plan.
+We have used CP5 exit rates for support, operations and maintenance expenditure forecasts.
+We have no capital request within our submission, normal technology improvements are held within RS plan.